ArtPoon/slides/markdown/mbi3100-alignment.md

 * Let's use the [BLOSUM62](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/C_DOC/lxr/source/data/BLOSUM62) matrix, a gap open penalty of $-3$ and an extend penalty of $-1$, ignoring terminal gaps.
 * The scores are:
 $0 + 4 + 4 + (-2) + (-3-1) + 5 + 2$
-for a total score of 9.
+for a total global score of 9.

 ---